TJ Friedl Preview, Player Props: Reds vs. Guardians

 TJ Friedl At The Plate

-- Friedl has 132 hits, which leads Cincinnati hitters this season, while batting .280 with 46 extra-base hits.
+- Friedl has 133 hits, which is tops among Cincinnati hitters this season, while batting .280 with 47 extra-base hits.

-- Among the qualified hitters, he ranks 23rd in batting average, while his on-base percentage ranks 34th and he is 45th in slugging.
+- He ranks 25th in batting average, 31st in on base percentage, and 40th in slugging among qualifying hitters in MLB action.

-- Friedl will look to extend his six-game hitting streak.
-He's batting .471 with three homers in his last games.
+- Friedl enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .471 with four homers.

-- Friedl has had at least one RBI in 31.6% of his games this season (42 of 133), with two or more RBI 13 times (9.8%).
-He has also accounted for three or more of his team's runs in six contests.
+- Friedl has driven in a run in 43 games this year (32.1%), including 13 games with more than one RBI (9.7%).
+He has also driven in three or more of his team's runs in six contests.

-- In 54 of 133 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.